odarroyo/opseestools/README.md

 Example 8: demonstrating the functions added to the utility module in v0.45 that further streamline creating reinforced concrete and steel frame models.

+Example 9: moment curvature of a T-shaped wall

+Example 10: example demonstrating the use of new commands in v0.6.
+These allow generating 3D RC Frame buildings regular in plan and height.
+The example creates a 3 story building and runs a pushover in under 80 lines of code.

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.